Hawxy/cdk-twingate/API.md

 - *Type:* <a href="#cdk-twingate.SecretsManagerKeys">SecretsManagerKeys</a>

-Fetches the Auth Key from secrets manager.
+Fetches the credentials from secrets manager.

-This value will be fetched during bastion startup.
+This value will be fetched during EC2 startup.

 ---